 Obedience is another dominating theme, which in Origen's time could well lead to martyrdom.
 Hence the call to martyrdom is "the entire pattern of living set out in the Gospel."
 Obedience, self-denial and humiliation, death to sin is the spiritualized martyrdom, and thus also an imitation of Christ, that leads to the conquering evil and leads to virtue and participation in the divine nature.
 This is the way that Origen lived.

 There are difficulties with some of Origen's teaching.
-His of interpretation of the relationship amongst the Three Persons of the Trinity is unclear.
+His of interpretation of the relationship of the Three Persons of the Trinity is unclear.
 On the nature of Christ he taught that the human soul of Christ had previously existed, and had been united to the Divine nature before that incarnation of the Son of God which is related in the Gospels.
 Not only Christ's soul, but all souls pre-existed and their imprisonment in material bodies was a punishment for sin but these material bodies will be transformed into spiritual ones at the resurrection.
 Origen believed that all creation, even Satan and his devils will be finally restored the mediation of Christ.
 Nowhere though did Origen discuss the nature of the Church.
 Nevertheless until Augustine came along he had the greatest influence on the theologians, even those who sought his demise like Jerome owed a tremendous lot to this brilliant and faithful Christian.
 In many ways Origen was the most brilliant of all Christian theologians.